 Switches used in the command line

-This topic gives detailed description of command line switches and examples of their usage.
+This topic gives a detailed description of command-line switches and examples of their usage.

-You can select the required options while setting the comparison in the Data Comparison Wizard and generate a file with command line arguments by clicking Save settings to a
+You can select the required options while setting the comparison in the Data Comparison wizard and generate a file with command line arguments by selecting Save settings to a file.

 Note